m2d2-labs/awesome-ml-for-biochemistry/CONTRIBUTING.md

 - Search the list to ensure that the new entry is not already listed.

 Thank you!

+## Color coding
-large_blue_circle Assumes no background knowledge in ML or biochemistry. green_circle Assumes familiarity with basic concepts and terminology. yellow_circle Assumes familiarity with advanced topics and terminology. red_circle Assumes state-of-the-art knowledge.
+:large_blue_circle: Assumes no background knowledge in ML or biochemistry.</br>
+:green_circle: Assumes familiarity with basic concepts and terminology.</br>
+:yellow_circle: Assumes familiarity with advanced topics and terminology.</br>
+:red_circle: Assumes state-of-the-art knowledge.